NicodemusGurion/nicodemusgurion.github.io/_posts/Reading the Quran 2.md

 > The Messenger ˹firmly˺ believes in what has been revealed to him from his Lord, and so do the believers.
 They ˹all˺ believe in Allah, His angels, His Books, and His messengers.

 This verse claims that Muhammad and all Muslims believe in the Bible, which is "His books".
 However the Quran contradicts these books.
-There is no evidence that the Bible has been corrupted.
-So if the Quran is correct that the Bible is the word of God, then the Quran and Muhammad's teachings are false.
-If the
+And the Bible rejects the Bible.
+See [the Islamic dilemma](/the-islamic-dilemma) for more information.

+# Surah 2:286

+> Allah does not require of any soul more than what it can afford.

+But he requires everything up to and including what they can afford.

+> Our Lord!
+Do not punish us if we forget or make a mistake.
+Our Lord!
+Do not place a burden on us like the one you placed on those before us.
+Our Lord!
+Do not burden us with what we cannot bear.
+Pardon us, forgive us, and have mercy on us.

+That Muslims have to beg their god to not punish them with tyrannical requirements says a lot.
+Being a Muslim is indeed a most pitiable situation.

+# End notes